fkie-cad/FACT_core/README.md

 > More documentation on how to use FACT can be found on our [wiki pages](https://github.com/fkie-cad/FACT_core/wiki/).

-Our Sphinx documentation can be found [here](https://fkie-cad.github.io/FACT_core/).
+You can also take a look at [our Sphinx documentation](https://fkie-cad.github.io/FACT_core/).

 Information on what FACT is and how it works can also be found in the slides in the [`docs` folder](https://github.com/fkie-cad/FACT_core/tree/master/docs).

 ### REST API

 FACT provides a REST API.
-More information can be found [here](https://github.com/fkie-cad/FACT_core/wiki/Rest-API).
+More information can be found on the [wiki page](https://github.com/fkie-cad/FACT_core/wiki/Rest-API).

 ### User Management

 FACT provides an optional basic authentication, role, and user management.
-More information can be found [here](https://github.com/fkie-cad/FACT_core/wiki/Authentication).
+More information can be found on the [wiki page](https://github.com/fkie-cad/FACT_core/wiki/Authentication).

 ## Contributing

 The easiest way to contribute is writing your own plugin.
-Our Developer Manual can be found [here](https://github.com/fkie-cad/FACT_core/wiki/).
+Our Developer Manual can be found in the [wiki](https://github.com/fkie-cad/FACT_core/wiki/) on GitHub.

 ## Additional plugins